johnckealy/djengu/README.md

 up script.
 You can also use this script on a real server, for example when initializing a digitalocean droplet.

+If you make changes to domain name or any other server related settings in the `.env.prod` file, remember to re-run this recipe.

 ##### `make clean`
 Remove all build files and start everything fresh.